Moesif/moesif-nginx-plugin/README.md

 **context:** *http*

-Specifies the interval events are synced to moesif.
+Specifies the interval events are synced to Moesif.
 Defaults to 2 seconds.

 moesif
 --------------------